-Local Transport Strategy (LTS) (2012): consultation as part of the LTS 2012; included key partners stakeholders and the public; over 450 public responses; further consultation with Councillors, communities and partners on a series of draft actions developed from the consultation responses which were considered by elected members and the vast majority of which were accepted.
-Citizens Panel (2013): Citizens Panel survey with a section on transport to health appointments in Aberdeenshire; 750 responses.
-External consultation (partner organisations, community groups, • Car Parking Survey (2013): 75 public comments received from residents. and councils. • A974 Corridor Improvements (2013): a series of consultation events with Council Officers, key stakeholders and representatives from communities along the A974, including local schools.
-The results of those consultation exercises have been used to identify and address transportation related issues and challenges for Aberdeenshire.
-Specific research undertaken on selected issues, such as our work on electric vehicles and associated charging infrastructure and the award winning work to deliver our cycling and walking action plan has complemented information derived from the consultation exercises.
+Appendix 1 Citizens Panel (2012): Citizens Panel survey with a comprehensive section on transport in Aberdeenshire; 650 responses.
+Local Transport Strategy (LTS) (2012): Consultation as part of the LTS 2012; included key partners stakeholders and the public; over 450 public responses; further consultation with Councillors, communities and partners on a series of draft actions developed from the consultation responses.
+Citizens Panel (2013): External consultation Citizens Panel survey with a section on transport to health appointments in Aberdeenshire; 750 responses. (partner organisations, community groups, Car Parking Survey (2013): and councils.
+75 public comments received from residents.
+A947 Corridor Improvements (2013 and 2014): A series of consultation events with Council Officers, key stakeholders and representatives from communities along the A947, including local schools.
+NHT User perception Surveys in 2012 and 2013: The results of those consultation exercises have been used to identify and address transportation related issues and challenges for Aberdeenshire.
+However the impact of the savings has only been discussed with the immediate Manager and other Heads of Service.
 External data (census, available statistics).
 A wide selection of external data sources, such as data from the 2011 Census, Aberdeenshire Small Area and Population Statistics, Road Traffic Reduction Act Report, Annual Accident Statistics, have been used to identify existing and projected socio-demographic and economic issues.
-Other data sources include: Annual Road Condition Survey, site specific Transport Assessments, Road Asset Management Plans.
+Other data sources include Annual Road Condition Survey, site specific Transport Assessments, Road Asset Management Plans.

 Other (general information as appropriate).
-Annual RTS monitoring report setting out key information on transport modes across the NE.